-The Company determines the accounting classification of warrants, as either liability or equity, by assessing ASC 480 - Distinguishing Liabilities from Equity and ASC 815 - Derivatives and Hedging.
+The Company determines the accounting classification for equity-linked financial instruments such as warrants, as either liability or equity, by assessing ASC 480 - Distinguishing Liabilities from Equity and ASC 815 - Derivatives and Hedging.
 Under ASC 480, warrants are considered a liability if the warrants are mandatorily redeemable, obligate the Company to settle the warrants or the underlying shares by paying cash or other assets, or warrants that must or may require settlement by issuing a variable number of shares.
 Under ASC 815, warrants are considered liabilities if contracts require or may require the issuer to net settle the contract for cash.
 Such derivatives are recorded as a liability at fair value until they are settled or expire, irrespective of the likelihood of the transaction occurring that triggers the net cash settlement feature.